Glossary

 - scrub

 An online filesystem checking tool.
-Reads all the data and metadata on the filesystem, and uses checksums and the duplicate copies from RAID storage to identify and repair any corrupt data.
+Reads all the data and metadata on the filesystem, verifies checksums and eventually uses redundant copies from RAID or DUP repair any corrupt data/metadata.

 - seed device